wany1601/Programming2/Assignment/P2 - Project01.md

     * set the `itemNo` as this pattern `C0001` (uppercase letter 'C' followed by a 4 digits number)
 2. Constructor with `name`, `artist`, and the inherited data members
     * set the `itemNo` as this pattern `C0001` (uppercase letter 'C' followed by a 4 digits number)
-    * the category can only be `{"pop", "classic", "jazz", "new age", "sound track", "others"}`
 3. Copy constructor
 4. `equals()` and `hashCode()`
     * consider all data members defined in the `Book` class and `category` and `price` from the `Item` class